thalesbruno/thalesbruno/README.md

 ## About me

-- 🔭 I have a Computer Science bachelor’s degree and I have been working as IT Infrastructure Analyst for almost 5 years as well as a Web Developer enthusiast.
+- 🔭 I have a bachelor’s degree in Computer Science and I have been working as IT Infrastructure Analyst for almost 5 years as well as a Web Developer enthusiast.
 - 🌱 Now I am focusing in improve my Web Developer skills Data Science to change my career.
 - 👯 I’m looking to collaborate on Open Source projects based mainly in Python.
 - 📫 How to reach me: [thalesbrunom@gmail.com](mailto:thalesbrunom+github@gmail.com)